Richard-Dent/company_website_with_blog/readme.md

 - Create Responsive UI for project
 - Additional pages - Cases page and Blog page
-- Ready to be handed of to a backend-developer
+- Ready to be handed off to a backend-developer